Hey Kids (Start Here)

 “Thanks,” Volker said, unscrewing the top of the canteen.

 “And you’re a quicker study than Rush advertises.”
-Telford eyed Volker speculatively.
+Telford shot a veiled glance at Volker.
 “Where’d you hear the phrase ‘ona rak’?”

-Volker took a long drink, scrambling for what to answer.
+Volker took a long drink, scrambling for how to answer.
 Varro or Rush or Tapes Guy or a book.
 Those were the choices.
 He took a breath.
 “Varro.”

 “Oh yeah?”
 Telford asked mildly.
 “What, exactly, did he say?”